This post contains affiliate links. Please read our disclosure for more information.

 It’s definitely a real timesaver to have all my potential clients IN ONE PLACE.
 You don’t have to hunt down job forums or scroll through endless Facebook groups.

-On Upwork, everything is neatly compressed into one location with the easy filters to help with the searching process.
-Learn how to use filters in my guide on how to find the best Upwork clients.
+On Upwork, everything is neatly compressed into one location with easy filters to help with the searching process.

 Most days, I receive an invitation to apply for a project or even a long-term freelance position.